kind-0/nsecbunkerd/OAUTH-LIKE-FLOW.md

     * to accomplish this, the client can hardcode using their own backend or they can use NIP-89 to find nsecbunker providers.
     * if using non-trusted (i.e. from NIP-89) the client should validate that the bunker's pubkey `kind:0` has a valid NIP-05 with the `_@domain` identifier.
 * the client generates a local key and stores it in the user's device. **This is the local key the client will use to sign on behalf of the user**
-* the client uses this key to send an `create_account` command to the selected bunker:
+* the client uses this key to send a `create_account` command to the selected bunker:
 ```json
 {
     "content": nip04_encrypt("{